History of PlayStation in Timeline

 In 2009, PlayStation became the main kit sponsor of French Ligue 1 club Olympique Lyonnais.

-In 2010, Gizmodo stated that the PlayStation brand was one of the last Sony products to completely stand apart from its competitors.
+In 2010, Gizmodo claimed that the PlayStation brand was one of Sony's last products that truly stood apart from competitors.

-In 2010, PlayStation ended sponsorship of French Ligue 1 club Olympique Lyonnais.
+In 2010, PlayStation's main kit sponsorship of French Ligue 1 club Olympique Lyonnais ended.

 In 2010, a firmware update removed the feature to install a second operating system on the PlayStation 3.